PytLab/loggers/README.md

  3. If you want to run it manually, just double tap the 'run_credit.bat' <br>
    or 'run_emuch.py'.

- 4. All infomation are written in 'emuch.log'.
+ 4. All information are written in 'emuch.log'.

 - ####To get download file for free at midnight:####

- 1. Put urls of downoad pages into 'download_list.txt'
+ 1. Put urls of download pages into 'download_list.txt'

  2. Then just double tap 'run_downloader.bat' or 'run_downloader.py' before 00:00